 Cultural Tourism Activities

-- Visit museums- Learn about the history view the art of the local people.
+- Visit museums- This is one of the most popular cultural tourism activities.
+You can learn about the history and view the art of the local people.

 - Try local restaurants- Sample the local food.